kubernetes/kubernetes/docs/getting-started-guides/centos/centos_manual_config.md

 # How the replication controller and scheduler find the kube-apiserver
 KUBE_MASTER="--master=http://centos-master:8080"

-# Port minions listen on
+# Port nodes listen on
 KUBELET_PORT="--kubelet_port=10250"

 # Address range to use for services